What does “authentic” representation look like for psychosis in fiction?

 “I kind of laughed because it looked amazing, with the exception of when he was in restraints…apart from that, he was in this like, beautiful, huge facility and he had a room all to himself that was bigger than the first floor of my house basically, and had furniture for visitors to come sit on and whatnot, and that is just — that is not what public healthcare looks like, okay?
 That is not what you can anticipate if you end up hospitalized for a mental health problem.”

-“demonizes” or one that “romanticizes” mental illness, while rarely questioning what constitutes those categories.
-When defining good or bad, we tend to focus on if a narrative affirms psychiatric definitions, rather than embracing a more dynamic understanding of lived experience.
-As a culture, we conflate taking mental distress seriously with taking psychiatry seriously — the assumption being that if we question psychiatry and its rigid biochemical assumptions, then we are automatically downplaying someone’s distress.
+“demonizes” or “romanticizes” mental illness while rarely questioning what constitutes those categories.
+When defining good or bad, we tend to focus on if a narrative affirms psychiatric definitions and conflate taking mental distress seriously with taking psychiatry seriously — the assumption being that if we question psychiatry and its rigid biochemical assumptions, then we are automatically downplaying someone’s distress.
 Why might it be considered “romanticizing” to portray depression or psychosis as meaningful, but showing a psychiatric institution as akin to a 5-star resort isn’t?

-Yet “problematic” messages about mental illness/distress seem to exist everywhere.
-So how do we contend with media that shows psychiatric facilities as both asylums full of serial killers and also sanitized 5-star resorts; that show mental illness as both a quirky character trait that will disappear by the next episode and also an innate and biochemically defined illness you can never recover from?
-The common denominator most of these narratives have is that they were (in large part) created by and for people without lived experience — specifically without those from multiply-marginalized social locations who apply a broader political analysis of disability/mental health.
+Yet how do we contend with media that shows psychiatric facilities as both asylums full of serial killers and also sanitized 5-star resorts; that shows intense mental distress as both a quirky character trait that will disappear by the next episode and also an innate and biochemically defined illness you can never recover from?
+The common denominator most of these narratives have is that they were (in large part) created by and for people without lived experience — specifically without those from marginalized social locations who apply a broader political analysis of disability/mental health.

-In the case of a single author writing about psychosis, who might have lived experience but chooses to be vague to protect themselves, the idea of prioritizing “own voice” stories quickly becomes disconcerting when we consider publishers trying to “verify” the author’s lived experience (a thought that makes me cringe), similar to the trap some queer authors who were not yet out of the closet when their books were published found themselves stuck in.
+In the case of a single author writing about psychosis, who might have lived experience but chooses to be vague to protect themselves, the idea of prioritizing “own voice” stories quickly becomes disconcerting when we consider publishers attempting to verify the author’s experience (a thought that makes me cringe) — similar to the trap some queer authors who were not yet out of the closet when their books were published found themselves stuck in.